Stillwater Minnesota Waterproofing For Wet Basements And Foundations

 Most of these homes never had gutters and the falling water, over time, worked it's way into the home or building.

-Using Great Lakes Waterproofing exterior bentonite injections, we are able to seal the outside of the wet basement, stopping ground water on the outside.
+Using Great Lakes Waterproofing Exterior Bentonite Injections, we are able to seal the outside of the wet basement, stopping ground water on the outside.

 The photo above shows a very old basement wall, our waterproofing installers are pumping in this area's exterior and the bentonite is flowing through the wall, just like the water did.
 Don't be alarmed!